Gbps/nitefury-openocd-flashing-guide/README.md

 `source [find interface/ftdi/digilent_jtag_hs3.cfg]`

-with your own board's cfg file.
+With your own board's cfg file.

 You can find the name of your programmer cfg here: https://github.com/arduino/OpenOCD/tree/master/tcl/interface/ftdi